Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 - Gentle movements are introduced

-- You return fully awake, rested, and clear
+- You return fully awake, rested, clear

 Yoga Nidra by Body Type